La Canción: Commercial performance

 Like the rest of the songs of Oasis, "La Canción" managed to chart on the Billboard Hot Latin Songs chart, debuting at number 10.
 The song managed to top the Hot Latin Songs chart on the week of November 30, 2019, earning J Balvin and Bad Bunny their seventh and third number one singles on that chart, respectively.
-"La Canción" is the second single from Oasis to chart on the Billboard Hot 100, entering the chart at number 98 and later peaking at number 84.
+"La Canción" is the second single from Oasis to chart on the Billboard Hot 100, entering the chart at number 98 and later peaking at number 27.

 Music video

 The music video for "La Canción" was released on 14 October 2019 and was directed by Colin Tilley.
 It was filmed within a club and its plot revolves around the disparity that occurs when a relationship ends.
+As of February 2026, it has received over 860 million views.